saruman9/android_fuzzing_pres/slides.typ

   But how? #pause

-  Create JavaVM from C/C++/Rust code of a harness/fuzzer!
+  Create Java VM from C/C++/Rust code of a harness/fuzzer!
 ]

 #slideh[==== Sources][